rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 Native YANG features (e.g., breaking line, "+") SHOULD be used to fit a module into the line limits.
 Exceptionally, RFC8792-folding of YANG modules MAY be used if and only if native YANG features are not sufficient.
 A similar approach (e.g., use "--yang-line-length 69" or split a tree into subtrees) SHOULD be followed for tree diagrams.

+### YANG Module Classification

+The narrative section SHOULD include a mention about the classification of a given model.
+Such a mention is meant to ease positioning the module in the overall operational ecosystem.
+Specifically, the following types from {{?RFC8309}} and {{?RFC8969}} can be used:

+Service Model:
+: Describes a service and the parameters of the service in a portable way that can be used uniformly and independent of the equipment and operating environment.
+: Examples of service models are the L3VPN Service Model (L3SM) {{?RFC8299}} and the L2VPN Service Model (L2SM) {{?RFC8466}}.

+Network Model:
+: Describes a network-level abstraction (or a subset of aspects of a network infrastructure), including devices and their subsystems, and relevant protocols operating at the link and network layers across multiple devices.
+This model corresponds to the network configuration model discussed in {{?RFC8309}}.
+: It can be used by a network operator to allocate resources (e.g., tunnel resource, topology resource) for the service or schedule resources to meet the service requirements defined in a service model.
+: Examples of network models are the L3VPN Network Model (L3NM) {{?RFC9182}} or the L2VPN Network Model (L2NM) {{?RFC9291}}.

+Device Model:
+: Refers to the Network Element YANG data model described in {{?RFC8199}} or the device configuration model discussed in {{?RFC8309}}.
+: Device models are also used to refer to model a function embedded in a device (e.g., Access Control Lists (ACLs) {{?RFC8519}}).

 ##  Definitions Section